canvasxyz/canvas/packages/gossiplog/README.md

 1. Open an exclusive read-write transaction in the underlying database.
 2. Look up the current `parents: string[]` and `clock: number` to create the message object `{ topic, clock, parents, payload }`.
-3. Sign the message using the provided `signer` to get a `signature: Signature | null`.
+3. Sign the message using the provided `signer` to get a `signature: Signature`.
 4. Serialize the signed message and compute its message ID.
 5. Call `apply(id, signature, message)` and save its return value as `result`.
 If `apply` throws, abort the transaction and re-throw the error.
 6. Write the serialized signed message to the database, using the message ID as the key.